Are you afraid to sew a centered zipper?

 - A centered (slot) zipper application can be used in skirts, tops, and dresses.

 For ease of application, buy a zipper that is at least two (2) inches longer than you need.
 This will allow you to keep that bulky slider + pull tab out of the way, so you can sew in your zipper smoothly and with the absolute minimum of frustration.
-With nylon teeth you should have no worries cutting off the excess AFTER you’ve finished the waistline or neckline edge!

 - Plus, using a too long zipper and cutting off the excess AFTER finishing the waistline and neckline edge eliminates the need for a hook & eye!
 I sort of hate hook & eyes, so for me, this is a big win!